 There were a few studies whose results have been grossly misquoted and misused.
 These studies showed that thyroid antibodies and other markers normalized after patients followed a one-year gluten-free diet.
-However, what most sites are promoting is a gluten-free diet, and they won’t tell you is that these patients were confirmed celiac patients.
-Celiac disease is a disease in which the body attacks the intestinal wall after being exposed to gluten, it a different type of autoimmune disease.
+However, what most sites are promoting is a gluten-free diet, and they won’t tell you is that these patients were confirmed, celiac patients.
+Celiac disease is a disease in which the body attacks the intestinal wall after being exposed to gluten.
 However, it is one that seems to be CLOSELY related to Hashimoto’s.
-In fact, there is considered to be an increased amount of sub-clinical celiac disease in patients with hypothyroidism.
+There is considered to be an increased amount of sub-clinical celiac disease in patients with hypothyroidism.
 (2)

 So what came first?
 The chicken or the egg?
 Celiac disease or the hypothyroidism?
-It’s likely that the gluten-free diet is most effective at normalizing thyroid levels in those individuals in which celiac disease, diagnosed or sub-clinical (meaning they have no symptoms) is present.
+The gluten-free diet is likely most effective at normalizing thyroid levels in those individuals in which celiac disease, diagnosed or sub-clinical (meaning they have no symptoms) is present.
 However, more research is needed to confirm the real relationship between a gluten-free diet and Hashimotos or subclinical hypothyroidism.

 Leaky Gut & Hashimoto’s